The Scientists

-The Scientists are a post-punk band from Perth, Western Australia, led by Kim Salmon, initially known as the Exterminators and then the Invaders.
+The Scientists are a rock band from Perth, Western Australia, led by Kim Salmon, initially known as the Exterminators and then the Invaders.
 The band had two primary incarnations: the Perth-based punk band of the late 1970s and the Sydney/London-based swamp rock band of the 1980s.

 In October 2010, Blood Red River (1983) was included in the list in the book 100 Best Australian Albums.

 History

 1976–1977: formation

 Kim Salmon had formed a punk band, the Cheap Nasties, in August 1976.
 He left in December 1977 and the remainder, with Robbie Porritt joining as lead vocalist, continued as the Manikins.
 Salmon replaced Mark Demetrius in the Exterminators, who then became known as the Invaders.
 The lineup included Roddy Radalj (guitar, vocals), Boris Sujdovic (bass) and John Rowlings (drums).

 1978–1981: Perth

 The Invaders became the Scientists in May 1978, when James Baker from the Victims replaced Rowlings.
 Sujdovic left the band in August 1978 (later recording with the Rockets).
 The songwriting partnership that ensued, with Baker writing lyrics which Salmon would put to music, naturally favoured a melodic, pop-infused style of punk.